ModelingToolkit, Modelica, and Modia: The Composable Modeling Future in Julia

 However, in our recent paper, we have shown that this does not have to be the case.
 In Universal Differential Equations for Scientific Machine Learning, we start by showing the following figure:

-Indeed, it shows that by only seeing the tiny first part of the time series, we can automatically learn the equations in such a manner that it predicts the time series will be cyclic in the future, in a way … READ MORE
+Indeed, it shows that by only seeing the tiny first part of the time series, we can automatically learn the equations in such a manner that it predicts the time series will be cyclic in the future, … READ MORE

 How Inexact Models and Scientific Machine Learning Can Guide Decision Making in Quantitative Systems Pharmacology